 Getting your Vietnam visa organised before you go

-If you’re planning on visiting Vietnam for longer than 15 days you will need to organise a visa for every member of your family.
+Sure, Vietnam is one of the best Asia destinations you could plan to visit, but if you’re planning on visiting Vietnam for longer than 15 days you will need to organise a visa for every member of your family.
 Thankfully you can organise your Vietnam visa from the comfort of your own home without having to haul yourself to an embassy.
 You can see here for more information on getting your Visa for Vietnam.

 5 best places to visit in Vietnam with a family